reviczky/pstoedit/doc/readme.txt

 A note about libemf.
 Unfortunately this library seems to be no longer maintained by the original author.
 I have done some smaller changes - mainly compiler and OS adaptations - and put my version under http://sourceforge.net/projects/pstoedit in the download section.
 In the long term I will try to put the changes under libemf.sourceforge.net - but I haven't been able to contact the admin of that project so far.

-Installing pstoedit under Windows 9x/NT/2000/XP/Vista:
+Installing pstoedit under Windows 9x/NT/2000/XP/Vista/Windows 7:
 ------------------------------------------------------

-best use the pstoeditsetup.exe.
+best use the pstoeditsetup.exe which is available for 32 and 64 bit environments.

 Installing pstoedit under OS/2:
 -------------------------------